zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/migration-files.md

 **Changes Made**:
 - Changed "utilizing" to "using" for simpler vocabulary.
-- Changed "concentred about" to "focus on" for clearer meaning.
+- Changed "concerned about" to "focus on" for clearer meaning.
 - Made minor changes for clarity without rephrasing the overall content.

 ## Main Migration File